n0nag0n/fatfree-swoole/README.md

 Please be aware you need to install swoole first.
 Also you **MUST** disable xdebug in order for swoole to run properly.

-Here are some preliminary benchmarks using `https://github.com/n0nag0n/fatfree-swoole`
+Here are some preliminary benchmarks using `ab -n 6000 -c 500 http://localhost:9501/hey`

 Internal PHP Webserver:
 ```